Microsoft Negotiations

 • Seek Independent Licensing Advice: Bring in an independent Microsoft licensing expert (such as Redress Compliance) before and during negotiations.
 Have them review Microsoft’s proposed terms for Azure Arc usage.
 These experts can often identify hidden costs or more favorable structures.
 For example, they might advise negotiating an alternate metric for Arc services or ensuring Azure Arc spend counts toward any growth discounts.
 Their guidance helps level the playing field and keeps Microsoft’s sales team honest.

 • Quantify Your Azure Arc Value to Microsoft: When negotiating, clearly communicate the business value your organization represents to Microsoft by adopting Azure Arc.
 Quantify it: “By moving 200 on-prem servers and 50 databases under Azure Arc management, we project $XX in Azure consumption over three years.”
-Use this to ask for specific concessions, such as an improved Azure discount tier or a larger Azure credit at signing.
+Use this to request specific concessions, such as an enhanced Azure discount tier or a larger Azure credit at the time of signing.
 Frame it as a win-win: you are willing to commit to Azure Arc, and Microsoft, in turn, should commit to better pricing.

-• Negotiate Flexible Terms for Arc Growth: Ensure your EA has flexibility for the uncertain trajectory of Arc usage.
-For instance, seek forecast-adjusted commit clauses where you adopt Arc faster and consume more Azure, you can retroactively get better discounts (or additional incentives).
+• Negotiate Flexible Terms for Arc Growth: Ensure your EA has the flexibility to accommodate the uncertain trajectory of Arc usage.
+For instance, if you seek forecast-adjusted commit clauses when adopting Arc faster and consuming more Azure, you can retroactively receive better discounts (or additional incentives).
 Conversely, negotiate protections so that if an Arc strategy doesn’t pan out (e.g., you decide not to use Arc for SQL after year 1), you’re not over-committed on Azure spend – perhaps include a right to reallocate some commitment to other Microsoft products or a one-time adjustment window.
 Having flexibility will reduce risk as you embark on Arc adoption.

 • Consider Phased Adoption with Checkpoints: You can propose a phased Azure Arc adoption plan aligned with your EA term as a negotiation tactic.
 For example, commit to a certain usage in year 1 with an option to expand in year 2 at locked-in rates.
 This way, Microsoft sees a path to more consumption (which they like), and you get the benefit of locking pricing now for future Arc usage (preventing price hikes).
 If Microsoft is pushing for a big commitment, counter with “we’ll start with X, but if it delivers value, we want the right to extend to Y under the same discount.”
 This puts some onus on Microsoft to ensure your success with Arc (since they’ll get more business if it works well for you).

-• Maintain Competitive Leverage: Even if Azure Arc fits perfectly into your strategy, keep a healthy negotiation posture by not showing all your cards.
+• Maintain Competitive Leverage: Even if Azure Arc aligns perfectly with your strategy, maintain a healthy negotiating posture by not revealing all your cards.
 Let Microsoft know you are evaluating alternative solutions for hybrid management (e.g., VMware vRealize/Aria, AWS Outposts for certain workloads, or even open-source tools).
 Your willingness to consider other options can “keep Microsoft honest” in the negotiation.
 They’ll be more likely to sharpen their pencil on Arc-related pricing if they sense that the deal isn’t a given.
-Use this leverage to get those extra percentage points of discount or more favorable terms on Azure Arc consumption.
+Use this leverage to secure additional percentage points of discount or more favorable terms on Azure Arc consumption.

 Please enable JavaScript in your browser to complete this form.